 For checking if some of the modules are old and there is a newer version we do it using the command, this check the versions from package.json file against the online registry of the package manager

-After that, we can update all modules but it's best to do it only when we properly have setup software testing procedures.
+After that, we can update all modules but it's best to do it only when we properly have setup web development qa testing procedures.
 Also, we can make individual updates per package by using their name e.g. for express package

 npm update express